Start With a Real Scenario

 With a chatbot: The customer gets routed to a chat widget, types their question, and receives a reply that says something like "Thank you for reaching out!
 You can track your order using the link in your confirmation email."
 The customer already checked that link.
 It says "in transit."
 They're no more informed than when they started.
 Someone on your team still has to step in.

-That is the difference.
+That's the difference.
 Not a marginal one.
 A categorical one.

 What Chatbots Actually Are

 A chatbot's job is to receive an input and produce an output.
-It reads what you typed and it responds.
-That's it.
+It reads what you typed and responds.
 It doesn't go do something because of what you typed.
 It doesn't remember what you said last Tuesday.
 It doesn't check a database unless it's been specifically coded to do so through a rigid integration.

 The Two Flavors of Chatbot

-- LLM-powered chatbots use large language models to generate more natural, contextually aware responses.
-They're much better at understanding nuance and handling unexpected inputs.
+Most chatbots fall into one of two categories.
+Rule-based chatbots follow decision trees — if the user says X, reply with Y. They're deterministic, predictable, and completely useless the moment a user goes off-script.
+LLM-powered chatbots use large language models to generate more natural responses.
+They're much better at handling unexpected inputs.
 But they're still fundamentally reactive — they respond, they don't act.
 ChatGPT in its base form is a chatbot.
 Impressive, useful, but not an agent.

 Key distinction: A chatbot is a conversation interface.
 An AI agent is an autonomous worker.
 The difference isn't about intelligence — it's about what the system is architecturally designed to do.